CS-433/ml-project-2-las_macinas/README.md

 <pre>
 .
-├── data                    # Dataset for training/ testing the model ├── models
+├── data                    # Dataset for training/ testing the model
-│    └── best_models
-├── submission
-│    └── submission
 ├── report                  # Report of the project
 ├── src                     # Source files
-│    └── helpers            # Helpers for the implementation of the code
+│    └── submissions        # Folder containing the prediction
 │    └── models             # Savestate of the best models
 ├── run                     # Run the model : training and testing └── README.md